b0b90/awesome-cubbbix-tools/README.md

 - [Stop Writing Boring Page Titles](https://cubbbix.com/ai-page-title-generator-guide/) — The AI-powered guide to CTR dominance
 - [Why Japanese is the Hottest Language to Learn in 2026](https://cubbbix.com/japanese-learning-trends-2026/) — Career, culture & cognitive benefits
 - [Why Markdown is the Language of AI](https://cubbbix.com/why-markdown-is-language-of-ai/) — Token efficiency and E-E-A-T structure
+- [Sora is Dead: Top AI Video Alternatives in 2026](https://cubbbix.com/sora-2-alternatives/) — Why OpenAI cancelled Sora and the best AI video generation tools available now
+- [The 2026 Global RAM Shortage](https://cubbbix.com/global-ram-shortage-2026/) — Why memory prices are surging and how the AI boom is draining the supply chain
+- [The Ultimate Xbox Console Timeline](https://cubbbix.com/xbox-console-timeline-history/) — An in-depth history of every Xbox console generation from 2001 to 2026
 - [Why Switch to WebP](https://cubbbix.com/why-switch-to-webp-guide/) — The ultimate guide to image optimization
 - [Why Your GitHub Contribution Graph Matters](https://cubbbix.com/github-contribution-graph-matters/) — Unpopular opinion on contribution graphs
 - [Coding Speed & WPM Guide](https://cubbbix.com/coding-speed-wpm-guide/) — Why your WPM drops by 40% when coding (and how to fix it)